 You follow this guide at your own risk.
 Back up your site first.
 The older version of this article is still valid if there isn’t enough information for your needs here.

-The main change here is we’re going to use a very simple maintenance plugin which shows a message in the short time required between moving to the new install and importing the old blog backup.
+The main change here is we’re going to use a very simple maintenance plugin which shows a message in the short time required between moving the domain over to the new install and importing the migration file.
 This does away with the potential complexity of the Lightsail IP address being saved to the database as part of the migration.

 Ready?